Evelyn J. Mackin

 Training Expectations: The fellow will be expected to:

 Time Period: Full-time, six-month fellowship from January through June or July through December each year.
 Eligibility Requirements: Applicant must be a graduate of an accredited occupational or physical therapy program (bachelor’s or master’s degree), be certified through the United States National Board of Certification in Occupational Therapy (NBCOT) or through the Pennsylvania State Licensure Board for Physical Therapists, licensed, have a minimum of one year clinical experience preferably in the area of upper extremity rehabilitation.
 Applicants will be selected based on their demonstrated interest in the specialty of hand rehabilitation and their desire to advance their therapeutic skill in hand management.
 Preference will be given to applicants who evidence financial need and/or will practice in an underserved area.

 Behavioral Objectives: A detailed set of 51 behavioral learning objectives has been established to guide the Fellow’s learning experience.
 Stipend: The Fellow will receive a total stipend of $9,000 for the six month period.

 Application Instructions: Applicants will be required to submit academic transcripts, three letters of recommendation, curriculum vitae and a letter stating prior hand therapy experience and goals.
-All applications must be submitted to Ms. Lauren DeTullio, OTR/L, CHT, Director of Therapy, The Philadelphia Hand Center, PC, 950 Pulaski Drive., Suite 100, King of Prussia, PA 19406.
+All applications must be submitted to Ms. Lauren DeTullio, OTR/L, CHT, Director of Therapy, Philadelphia Hand to Shoulder Center, 950 Pulaski Drive., Suite 100, King of Prussia, PA 19406.
 You may click here to download the Fellowship Application online.

 The deadline for completed submissions is September 1, 2023 for the January 2, 2024 and March 1, 2024 for the July 5, 2024 start date and start date.
 The Fellow will be notified no later than November 15, 2023 for the January 2, 2024 start date and April 15, 2024 for the July 2, 2024 start date.